Chimpanzee Trekking Rules – Regulations to Abide by in Uganda

 - No Flash Photography: Flash photography is also prohibited while with Chimpanzees.
 It frightens them unnecessarily.

-- Time with the Chimpanzees: You will be allowed a total of 60 minutes with the Chimpanzees to watch them foraging, playing, and going about their usual business of the day, after which you will be required to leave the family.
+- Time with the Chimpanzees: You will be allowed 60 minutes with them to watch them foraging, playing, and going about their usual business of the day, after which you will be required to leave the family.

 After the Chimpanzee Trek: